 By the way, these people don’t mean to exfoliate with your full face of makeup on.
 They mean in the morning before your daily skincare routine with the assumption that your skin has already been cleansed thoroughly the night before.
 I’m sure you already gathered that but just in case :D.

 I myself use a twice-weekly physical exfoliant that I apply in the shower before I start my morning cleanse, tone, serum etc routine (I know, I know, I’m not following the directions) although I will say that my skin has been double cleansed thoroughly the night before.

-I have tried it the other way around but I personally prefer to exfoliate first but maybe that’s because I’m a creature of habit or maybe because applying my cleanser afterward ensures that all those small bitty exfoliant particles have been completely removed just in case I’ve missed any.
+I have tried it the other way around but I personally prefer to exfoliate first.
+Maybe that’s because I’m a creature of habit or maybe because applying my cleanser afterwards ensures that all those small bitty exfoliant particles have been completely removed just in case I’ve missed any.